 The Executive Secretary shall report annually to the Commission on the list of vessels having actively fished or been engaged in transhipment in the Convention Area during the previous year using data provided under CMM 02-2025 (Data Standards).

-In order to facilitate the work of the Scientific Committee, Members and CNCPs shall provide their annual national reports, in accordance with the existing guidelines for such reports, in advance of the 2025 Scientific Committee meeting.
-Members and CNCPs shall also provide observer data for the 2024 fishing season to the Scientific Committee to the maximum extent possible.
-The reports shall be submitted to the Executive Secretary at least one month before the 2025 Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
+In order to facilitate the work of the Scientific Committee, Members and CNCPs shall provide their annual national reports, in accordance with the existing guidelines for such reports, in advance of the 2026 Scientific Committee meeting.
+Members and CNCPs shall also provide observer data for the 2025 fishing season to the Scientific Committee to the maximum extent possible.
+The reports shall be submitted to the Executive Secretary by 30 June 2026 in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
 Members should notify the Executive Secretary in the event they will not be submitting an annual report together with the reasons for not doing so.

 In accordance with Article 24(2) of the Convention, all Members and CNCPs participating in the Trachurus murphyi fishery shall provide a report describing their implementation of this CMM in accordance with the timelines specified in CMM 10-2020 (Compliance Monitoring Scheme).
 On the basis of submissions received the CTC shall develop a template to facilitate future reporting.
 The implementation reports will be made available on the SPRFMO website.